thesomewhatyou/gabe/README.md

 - **[Setup Guide](docs/setup.md)** - How to self-host **gabe**
 - **[Custom Commands](docs/custom-commands.md)** - Create your own commands
 - **[Configuration](docs/config.md)** - Configure **gabe**'s settings
+- **[Everything](https://thesomewhatyou.me/gabe)** - Everything in one go

 ## Contributing

 **gabe** is licensed under the MIT License.
 Issues and pull requests are accepted to introduce features and fix bugs.

+## Set up gabe

 If you want to setup **gabe**, a guide can be found in the [Setup Guide](docs/setup.md).
 A Docker container via GitHub Container Registry is also available.
+It is both an x86_64 container AND an ARM container.
+I mostly did this for the Raspberry Pi hosting freaks, but also because it's cheaper to host an ARM instance than an x86_64 instance.

 ## Let's Check Dis Out!